zeinmil/zeinmil/README.md

 # Hi, I'm Zein :))

-L3 student at Dauphine PSL University (Paris), interested in data science and machine learning.
+L3 student at Dauphine PSL University (Paris), studying mathematics and computer science.

 I like understanding how things work — most of my ML algorithms are implemented from scratch before I use sklearn.